Kenya Travel Guide

 - The first African woman to win the Nobel Peace Prize was Kenyan environmentalist Professor Maathai in 2004.

 - Paleontologists believe people may first have inhabited Kenya some 2 million years ago.

-Kenya Travel Advice for U.S. Travellers
+Kenya Travel Advice for U.S. Travelers

-The safety of our travellers is of prime importance and we closely monitor current travel advice for Kenya.
+The safety of our travelers is of prime importance and we closely monitor current travel advice for Kenya.
 We recommend that you check the latest travel updates from the U.S. Bureau of Consular Affairs when planning your trip.

 Flying to Kenya from the States:

 Kenya is roughly a 17-20 hour flight from America depending on whether you're flying from the east or west coast of the country.
 Nairobi is the capital city and the main transportation hub where our Kenya safari tours usually start and end.
 From New York the best options are with United via Frankfurt and British Airways via London, both with short transit times en route.
 From Los Angeles one of the fastest flight options is with KLM via Amsterdam.
 The majority of other airlines require two transit stops en route.
-Check out Travelocity for flight deals from the U.S. to Kenya.